simonebraga/software_engineering_project_2020/RASD/RASD.md

 [TOC]

-# INTRODUCTION
+# 1. INTRODUCTION

 ## Purpose
 <!--here we include the goals of the project-->

 **SafeStreets** is a crowd-sourced application that intends to provide users with the possibility to notify authorities when traffic violations occur.
 The main target of the application are violations that can be easily captured by a camera (like, for instance, parking violations).

-The core of the application is **SafeReports**, which is the service that provides the common users the possibility to send a notification.
-To do so, they are requested to take a picture of the vehicle involved in the violation.
-Then the photo is checked and matched with some data captured at the moment (position, date and time) and sent to SafeStreets, which stores it to offer several services based on the analysis of these data.

-The first one is **SafeAnalytics**, which provides the possibility to mine SafeStreets data to get information about violations.
-This service is offered to common users and authorities, that can access data with different restriction levels.
-Common users have access to anonymous and aggregate data concerning a selected zone.
-Authorities, instead, have access to unrestricted information on all the stored data.

-SafeStreets must forward violation reports to Municipality Tickets Service to automatically generate traffic tickets.
-Data about issued tickets must be stored and analyzed to provide statistics through **SafeTickets**, which is another service thought to be enjoyed by authorities.

-The last service provided by SafeStreets is thought for the municipality users.
-Its name is **SafeSuggestions**, and its purpose is to analyze the data collected by SafeStreets to suggest possible interventions aimed at reducing the incidence of accidents and violations in the most critical zones.
+SafeStreets intends also to provide users with the possibility to mine the stored information with different levels of visibility.
+Moreover, the application must cross the collected data with information coming from the municipality to provide suggestions on possible interventions to decrease the incidence of violations and accidents.
+In the end, the application must forward data about violations to generate traffic tickets, and must allow authorities to get statistics on issued tickets.

+These requirements are exploited by developing several services:

+* **SafeReports** allows common users to send violation reports.

+* **SafeAnalytics** allows common users and authorities to mine stored information.
+* **SafeTickets** allows authorities to get statistics on issued tickets.
+* **SafeSuggestions** allows municipality users to get suggestions on possible interventions.

 ### Goals